1984 United States Senate elections: Special elections

 There were no special elections to the U.S. Senate in 1984.

 Elections leading to the next Congress

 In these general elections, the winners were elected for the term beginning January 3, 1985; ordered by state.

 All of the elections involved the Class 2 seats.

 Closest races

 In six races the margin of victory was under 10%.

 Minnesota was the tipping point state with a margin of victory of 16.8%.

 Alabama

+The 1984 United States Senate election in Alabama was held on November 6, 1984.
+Incumbent Democratic Senator Howell Heflin was easily re-elected to a second term.
+Heflin received 94% of the black vote.

 Alaska

 Incumbent Republican Ted Stevens sought re-election to a fourth term.
 Owing to his popularity and the conservative bent of Alaska, Stevens did not face major opposition, and easily defeated former Alaska Attorney General John Havelock in the general election.

 Arkansas

 Incumbent Democrat David Pryor won re-election to a second term over Republican U.S. Representative Ed Bethune.

 Colorado

-Incumbent Republican William L. Armstrong won re-election to a second term over Democrat Lieutenant Governor of Colorado Nancy E. Dick.
+Incumbent Republican William L. Armstrong won re-election to a second term over Democratic Lieutenant Governor of Colorado Nancy E. Dick.